digital assessment centre

 What does it mean to be a Trainee Detective Constable?
 What’s involved in the day-to-day role?
 What traits will you need to drive positive change?

 Ashview is a community created entirely to provide you with a unique and fully immersive experience of life as a Trainee Detective Constable.
-You won’t find Ashview on Google Maps, but you’ll get to experience our virtual neighbourhood first-hand as you take on the role of a Trainee Detective Constable during your National Detective Programme assessment centre experience.
+You won’t find Ashview on Google Maps, but you’ll get to experience our virtual neighbourhood first-hand as you take on the role of a Trainee Detective Constable during your assessment centre experience.

 You should expect to be challenged and inspired in equal measure, regardless of your background and previous experience you will be supported every step of the way.
-At the end of the assessment centre, you’ll have a unique insight into the challenges and opportunities involved in the role of a Trainee Detective Constable.
+By the end of the assessment centre, you’ll have a unique insight into the challenges and opportunities involved in the role of a Trainee Detective Constable.

 What to expect?